 Another rule, and the one that this article is about, is that we always had to carry our 5-in-1 tool.
-"A good painter always has his 5-in-1," he would say.
-And we always did.
-And for good reason.
-A 5-in-1 is sometimes known as a painters tool. and it is the one tool every painter should carry with them at all time.
+“A good painter always has his 5-in-1,” he would say, and we always did, for a good reason.
+A 5-in-1 is sometimes known as a painter’s tool, and it is the one tool every painter should carry with them at all times.

-It has innumerable uses.
-Not just the 5 that the name suggests.
-Its primary use is for scraping.
-It is excellent at it.
+It has innumerable uses, not just the 5 that the name suggests.
+Its primary use is for scraping, and it excels at it.
 The pointy end is great for getting into those tight spots.
-Most of the time this is the only tool we will use for scraping a house. with practice it is faster than those two handed scraping tools.
+Most of the time, this is the only tool we will use for scraping a house.
+With practice, it is faster than those two-handed scraping tools.

 The second most useful thing this tool can do is to open paint cans.
-Much faster than a screwdriver.
-It is definitely better than bending up your car keys trying to open that stubborn one gallon can.
+It’s much faster than a screwdriver, and definitely better than bending up your car keys trying to open that stubborn one-gallon can.